-The Pawnee pecan is one of the most planted and beloved pecan trees in the US due to its yield potential for high-quality nut size and early season harvest dates.
+The Pawnee Pecan tree is one of the most planted and beloved pecan trees in the US due to its yield potential for high-quality nut size and early season harvest dates.

 This pecan tree variety is a cross between the Mohawk and Starking Hardy Giant varieties.
+It was produced in Texas in 1963 and has been popular in Western and Northern growing regions.
 Its early maturity makes it an optimum choice for shorter growing seasons.

 Produces 56 nuts per lb with 54% kernel 2-3 weeks earlier than most other pecan varieties.

-The pecans ripen around October and the excellent kernel color and quality of the large, thin-shelled nuts make them easily crackable and able to enjoy.
+The pecans ripen around October and the excellent kernel color and quality of the large, thin-shelled nuts make them easy to crack and able to enjoy.
 Perfect for around the house or in a pie for the holiday season.

 Check out our Pecan Grow Guide for more information on growing pecans and harvesting those large nuts!